isc-padhikar/IAM_FHIRServer/README.md

 ```

-In docker-compose.yml file, update IAM's image to latest (containers.intersystems.com/intersystems/iam:3.2.1.0-4), because only IAM (Kong) versions form 3.1 support JSON draft-6, which is what FHIR specification provides.
+ii) In docker-compose.yml file, update IAM's image to latest (containers.intersystems.com/intersystems/iam:3.2.1.0-4), because only IAM (Kong) versions form 3.1 support JSON draft-6, which is what FHIR specification provides.